 3. Keep Text Short

-When you’ve got website visitors, your goal is usually to keep them on the site and engaged with
+When you’ve got website visitors, your goal is usually to keep them on the site and engaged with content.
+With an email newsletter, it’s the opposite.
+Your ultimate goal is to get them to leave your newsletter and head for your website.

 To help retain their interest and push users to your website to find out more, keep your emails short.
 Studies show that newsletters that are about 200 words in length have the best click-through rates.